Living rural in the city is great – you can do it, too.

 In 2015, I posted about converting a standard residential parking spot into a green driveway.
 It’s a pictorial, part of our Project portfolio.
 Three months later (from mid-May to August), I’d gotten used to the results and I was quite happy!

-I’m still pleased, having seen the results over seven seasons (spring through winter, then next spring through to now).
+Having now seen the results over the next seven seasons, I’m still pleased.
 It’s like an extra yard with cobblestone wheel paths, and after I got rid of my car, a space for my Adirondack chair.

-Now the driveway is under a foot and a half of snow.
-With no car, I have little need to shovel it out.
-But if I did, the effort of shovelling a green driveway is different than that of a standard one.
-For example, you cannot use salt, but neither do you have to clear it right down to the pavement.
-You shovel out the right-of-way on the street, the wheel tracks, and access to the car doors.
-When the snow packs and turns to ice, you put down sand, crushed cinders/grit (which I actually collect in the spring from leftovers on the sidewalk and street gutter), or sawdust.
+For example, you cannot use salt, but nor do you need to clear the driveway right down to the ground.
+You shovel out the sidewalk and right-of-way on the street, and you shovel out your access to the car doors.
+When the snow packs and turns to ice, if you need it, you can put down sand, crushed cinders/grit (which I actually collect in the spring from leftovers on the sidewalk and street gutter), or sawdust.

-Green driveways do the birds good
+Green driveways do others good

-Last summer when I came home from a run, I had the satisfaction of more proof that this was a great thing to do.
-As I walked past the driveway on the way in, I startled a small flock of chipping sparrows who were foraging near the garage door.
+Last summer when I came home from a run, I had the satisfaction of yet more proof that this driveway idea was a great thing to do.
+On my way into the house, I startled a small flock of chipping sparrows who were foraging near the garage door.
 Success!
 They wouldn’t have been there if the driveway was asphalt or pavers.
 They felt at home.

 Since 2012, when I really started paying attention to the birds here in Little Burgundy, the Chipping Sparrow seems to be increasing in numbers.
-It will fluctuate, but increases are good.
+Populations fluctuate, but increases are good.
 At first I was confused about whether the birds were Chipping or American Tree Sparrows.
 I haven’t heard the distinct call of the Tree Sparrow, but I often hear the distinct call of the Chipping Sparrow in spring.
 This persuaded me which one it was.
 (You can easily see different photos and hear calls the birds make at the All About Birds links here, above and in the photo caption below).

-If you have a driveway that could stand converting over from hot and ugly old asphalt to something a little more cool and welcoming, please don’t hesitate to reach out.
+If you have a driveway that could stand converting over from hot and ugly old asphalt to something a little more cool and welcoming, don’t hesitate to reach out.
 I’m here to help!

 How to give wildlife fresh, unfrozen water in winter